-Aimia's long-term incentive programs are designed to attract, retain and motivate key employees to meet or exceed Aimia's performance targets over the long-term.
-In 2015, long-term incentives were awarded in Options under Aimia's Long-Term Incentive Plan ("LTIP") and in PSUs under Aimia's Share Unit Plan ("SUP") as follows:
+Aimia's LTI program is designed to attract and retain key employees and motivate them to meet or exceed Aimia's performance targets over the long-term.
+Long-term incentive grants are determined based on a percentage of the salary and the position held by the applicable Executive Officer, without consideration for previous grants.
+The NEO long-term incentives are awarded in Options under Aimia's Long-Term Incentive Plan ("LTIP") and in PSUs under Aimia's Share Unit Plan ("SUP") as follows: